YD359Team/YDs-FakeGenerator/README.md

 ## Features

+- Use `Generator` class for generate multiple data
-- Use single class for any generator methods
+- Use `SingleGenerator` class for generate single data
 - Create data with needed count
 - Small size, offline work and fully AI free